Federico Maggio

 About

-I am a Postodoctoral Researcher at the Economics Department of the University of Bologna.
+I am a Postdoctoral Researcher at the Economics Department of the University of Bologna.

 I received my Ph.D. in Economics from the Free University of Bozen in January 2024.